Canon SX70 vs Fujifilm X-M1

 It is notable that the SX70 has a microphone port, which is missing on the X-M1.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The SX70 is a recent model that features in the current product line-up of Canon.
-In contrast, the X-M1 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the X-M1 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the X-M1 from Fujifilm.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the SX70 and X-M1 can be found, respectively, in the Canon SX70 Manual (free pdf) or the online Fujifilm X-M1 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon SX70 and the Fujifilm X-M1?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.